securefederatedai/openfl/docs/index.rst

 .. note::

    This project is continually being developed and improved.
 Expect changes to this manual, the project code, and the project design.
    We encourage community contributions!
-Refer to the `Contributing <about/contributing.html>`_ section for more information.
+Refer to the `contributing <contributing.html>`_ guidelines for more details.

 Training of statistical models may be done with any deep learning framework, such as `TensorFlow <https://www.tensorflow.org/>`_\* \ or `PyTorch <https://pytorch.org/>`_\*\, via a plugin mechanism.